Governments move closer to deal at biodiversity conference

 “All the elements are in there for a balance of unhappiness which is the secret to achieving agreement in U.N. bodies,” Pierre du Plessis, a negotiator from Namibia who is helping coordinate the African group, told The Associated Press.
 “Everyone got a bit of what they wanted, not necessarily everything they wanted.
 Let's see if there is there is a spirit of unity.”

 Others praised the fact the document recognizes the rights of Indigenous communities.
+In past biodiversity documents, indigenous rights were often ignored and they rarely were part of the larger discussions other than a reference to their traditional knowledge.
+The framework would reaffirm the rights of Indigenous peoples and ensure they have a voice in any decision making.

-“By including strong language safeguarding the rights of Indigenous peoples and local communities and recognizing Indigenous and traditional territories, the text provides an opportunity for a new era of partnership, respect and rights-based conservation,” Brian O’Donnell, the director of the Campaign for Nature, said in a statement.
-“This could be the paradigm shift that scientists and Indigenous leaders have been calling for.”
+“It’s important for the rights of Indigenous peoples to be there, and while it’s not the exact wording of that proposal in the beginning, we feel that it is a good compromise and that it addresses the concerns that we have,” Jennifer Corpuz, a representative of the International Indigenous Forum on Biodiversity said.
+“We believe that it’s a good basis for us to be able to implement policy at the national level.
+So we urge the ministers ... not to reopen the text on Indigenous peoples rights."

-But others were concerned that the draft puts off until 2050 a goal of preventing the extinction of species and preserving the integrity of ecosystems.
+But the Wildlife Conservation Society and other environmental groups were concerned that the draft puts off until 2050 a goal of preventing the extinction of species, preserving the integrity of ecosystems and maintaining the genetic diversity within populations.